asapach/babel-plugin-rewire-exports/README.md

 Constants cannot be rewired, because the plugin relies on variables being assign-able in order to work.
 However setting `unsafeConst: true` will convert `export const foo = 'bar'` to `export let foo = 'bar'`.
-This will allow to treat named constant exports as a regular variables.
+This will allow to treat constant exports as regular variables.
 This is *potentially unsafe* if your code relies on constants being read-only.

 [npm-image]: https://img.shields.io/npm/v/babel-plugin-rewire-exports.svg?style=flat